(I)

 “Commander Téllez!
 Phone call for you!" screams the clerk with a smirk.
 Everyone on the floor of Novedades - Mexico City’s most prominent newspaper - continue their lives unaffected by the interruption.
 Eduardo ‘El Güero’ Téllez Vargas, on the other hand, is furious.
 It is past five o’clock on August 20th, 1940, and he is on his way out, ready to be less of a journalist and more of a dominoes player.

-“Who the fuck is this?” inquires brusquely as he picks up the handset.
-It is ‘The Monk,’ a dispatcher for the Green Cross.
-History does not remember his real name.
-“Güero, is Trotsky the guy doing the revolution thing in Russia?” asks The Monk.
-“Yes, yes, that’s right.” says Téllez.
-“And ain’t it true that he now lives in Coyoacán?” continues.
+“Who the fuck is this?” inquires as he picks up the handset.
+It is ‘The Monk,’ a dispatcher for the Green Cross - we will never know his real name.
+“Güero, is Trotsky the guy doing that revolution thing in Russia?” asks The Monk.
+“Yeah, I guess you could say so.” says Téllez.
+“And ain’t it true he now lives in Coyoacán?” continues.
 “Yes.
 What the heck is going on?”
 Téllez asks impatiently.

-“Uhm, grab your things and go.
-There was a huge shootout; many injured and dead and everything!
-I just sent a bunch of ambulances.”
-Téllez almost smiles when he realizes his left hand has already wandered off to fetch Genaro Olivares, photographer, who is hastily loading a bag with rolls of film.
+“Uhm, there was a big shootout; many injured and dead and everything!
+I just sent a bunch of ambulances.
+Grab your things and go!”
+Téllez almost smiles when he realizes his left hand has already wandered off to fetch Genaro Olivares, photographer, who is hastily stuffing a bag with rolls of film.

 (II)

-One day, fifteen years before that evening, my grandfather set sail to France.
-In Mexico during the post-war everything was gloriously French.
+One morning, fifteen years before that call, my grandfather set sail to France.
+During post-war Mexico everything was gloriously French.
 We had a Palais of Beaux-Arts, butter instead of cempasúchil, and lycées everywhere.
-It was not unusual, therefore, that Agustín Guízar would study medicine at the Sorbonne.
+It was not unusual that Agustín Guízar would study medicine at the Sorbonne.

 (III)

-Frida Kahlo and her husband, Diego Rivera, applied their political might to offer Leon Trotsky a haven in Mexico, at least for a while.
+In 1937 Frida Kahlo and her husband, Diego Rivera, applied their political might to create a haven for Leon Trotsky in Mexico.
 El Güero Téllez met Trotsky for the first time in April of 1939 at a press conference about a certain agreement between Hitler and Stalin.
 Téllez would visit with Trotsky a second time in May.
 A group led by the muralist David Alfaro Siqueiros launched an attack so fierce that Trotsky’s survival seemed highly suspicious.
 Colonel Sánchez Salazar, chief of the Secret Service at the time, asked Téllez to interrogate Trotsky and excavate the subterranean truth.

-That evening Pablo Neruda was quietly smuggling Siqueiros out of the country while Téllez sat on a chair in Trotsky’s home, asking the questions only a journalist posing as an inspector can ask.
+That evening Pablo Neruda was quietly smuggling Siqueiros out of the country while Téllez sat on a rocking chair in Trotsky’s home, asking the questions only a journalist posing as an inspector would ask.
 Did Trotsky stage an assassination attempt?
-Trotsky didn’t, and continued to respond with patience and openness to the rest of Téllez’s questions.
+Trotsky didn’t.
+Did he think such an event was likely?
+He did.
+Trotsky continued to respond with patience and openness to the rest of Téllez’s questions.
 Then, as he was leaving, Trotsky added with the widest of smiles: “You, Mr. Téllez Vargas, were trying to fool me, but I assure you it wasn’t so.
 You are a journalist and not one of Colonel Sálazar’s men.
 I remember you perfectly well!
-You already stepped foot in my house that night I spoke about Hitler and Stalin.”
+You already stepped foot in my house that night when I spoke about Hitler and Stalin.”

 (IV)

 “I’m going back,” said my grandfather.
-“War is coming, and Mexico is readying a ship for as many of us as possible.
+“War is coming, and Mexico is readying a ship for as many nationals as possible.
 How about you?”

 “Leaving as well, " said Mornard, “but Sylvia and I are going to New York.
 What about your studies?
 You are so close to finishing.”